openaps/oref0/.github/ISSUE_TEMPLATE/--individual-troubleshooting-help.md

 ---
 name: "\U0001F198Individual troubleshooting help"
-about: Getting help with your own individual setup
+about: Getting help with your own individual setup - let's hop into Gitter at https://gitter.im/nightscout/intend-to-bolus

 ---